 Laddie Ray Melvin

-Indie Air Radio is a curated, fair trade media company and is cooperatively owned with its artists.
-We are dedicated to marketing our artists music as well as providing them with income opportunities.
-Consider becoming a $10 monthly member and sponsor of Laddie Ray Melvin. $6 will be paid to Laddie Ray and $4 will support the station.
+Indie Air Radio is a curated, artist owned fair trade media company that is dedicated to marketing our artists music and providing them with income opportunities.
+Consider becoming a $10 monthly member and personal sponsor of Laddie Ray Melvin. $6 will support Laddie Ray and $4 will support the station.
 In appreciation you will receive a variety of benefits which can be viewed here.

 Laddie Ray Melvin’s Tip Jar